binoyPeries/docs-choreo-dev/en/docs/monitoring-and-insights/alerts-overview.md

 !!! info
     - You can configure a maximum of 10 alerts per component.
-    - Adding email addresses to an alert configuration is optional.
-If necessary, you can add a maximum of 5 email addresses per alert.
+    - You can add a maximum of 5 email addresses per alert.

-Alerts can be categorized as [latency alerts](#latency-alerts) , [traffic alerts](#traffic-alerts) , [resources alerts](#resources-alerts) , [logs alerts](#logs-alerts) and [build failure alerts](#build-failure-alerts).
+Alerts can be categorized as [latency alerts](#latency-alerts) , [traffic alerts](#traffic-alerts) , [resources alerts](#resources-alerts) , [logs alerts](#logs-alerts), [build failure alerts](#build-failure-alerts) and [status code alerts](#status-code-alerts).

 ## Supported Alert Types

 ### Latency alerts

-Latency alerts notify you if the response latency of an component exceeds a predefined threshold.
+Latency alerts notify you if the response latency of a component exceeds a predefined threshold in a given time period.
 This is useful for components that need to meet specific SLAs and for proactively identifying slow components.

 Configurable Parameters: